Hanukkah Latke Recipes That Really Sizzle

 Schmaltz, or rendered chicken fat, was originally used to fry potato latkes, so Chef Billy Parisi uses it here to enrich his take on the classic recipe.
 (Kosher keepers who want to keep the latkes pareve can skip the schmaltz and use extra canola oil.)
 Parisi offers lots of helpful photos and tips for latke newbies, too.

 While perhaps not ultra-traditional, zucchini latkes are still quite popular.
-This version marries grated potatoes, salty feta, and a classic Greek dip — elements that reference traditional latkes, Judith, and the Hanukkah story — while offering a nod to Sephardi cuisine.
+This version marries grated potatoes and a classic Greek dip — elements that reference traditional latkes, Judith, and the Hanukkah story — while offering a nod to Sephardi cuisine.

 Vegan latke recipes